arunmopare/VetPro-Enterprise/readme.md

 ## Contributing

-We welcome contributions to VetPro Enterprises!
+We welcome contributions to VetPro Enterprise!
 If you have any ideas, feel free to fork the repository and submit a pull request.
 You can also open an issue if you find any bugs or have feature requests.

 ### Steps to Contribute